pandas-dev/pandas/doc/source/series.rst

 There are many built-in ndarray methods providing basic descriptive statistics.
-Since these do not handle missing observations (which are represented in our case as NaN), we've overrided these methods to do the appropriate handling.
+Since these do not handle missing observations (which are represented in our case as NaN), we've overridden these methods to do the appropriate handling.

 For example: